Ovarian Cancer Treatment Chicagoland

 Ovarian cancer is the eighth most common cancer in women, not including skin cancer.
 It is difficult to diagnose, but treatment is available.
 Ovarian cancer is a serious concern — especially for women older than 55.
 Ovarian cancer often goes undetected until it has spread within pelvis and abdomen.
 Ovarian cancer is difficult to treat and often fatal when it is in a late stage.

-Ovarian cancer is type of cancer that begins in women’s ovaries.
+Ovarian cancer is a type of cancer that begins in women’s ovaries.
 Ovaries are two almond-shaped glands located on either side of the uterus.
-The ovaries produce the female hormones, estrogen and progesterone, and release eggs during a woman’s reproductive years (the time from her first menstrual period through menopause).
-There often no symptoms but ovarian cancer warning signs are nausea and bloating, pelvic pain, frequent urination, vaginal bleeding
+The ovaries produce the female hormones estrogen and progesterone and release eggs during a woman’s reproductive years (the time from her first menstrual period through menopause).
+There are often no symptoms, but ovarian cancer warning signs are nausea and bloating, pelvic pain, frequent urination, and vaginal bleeding.

 There are more than 30 types of ovarian cancer.
 They are grouped into three categories based on where they begin growing in the ovary: